 ESSE: Studies in philosophy and theology

-The scholarly journal “ESSE: studies in philosophy and theology” is an independent networked peer-reviewed periodical.
+The academic journal “ESSE: studies in philosophy and theology” is an independent networked peer-reviewed periodical.
 The journal is issued biannually, all the materials being subject to peer review and expert examination.

 The journal “ESSE: studies in philosophy and theology” publishes original research works in history of philosophy and theology, state-of-the-art papers on philosophical and theological issues, translations of ancient and contemporary authors, various reviews including book reviews.

-The principal language of publication is Russian.
-The editorial policy as stated on the journal website allows publishing materials both in PDF files with consecutive pagination and as web-pages in the HTML format.
+The basic language of publication is Russian.
+The editorial policy as stated on the journal website supposes publishing materials both in PDF files with consecutive pagination and as HTML web-pages.

 The objectives of the journal “ESSE: studies in philosophy and theology” are determined by the current situation of philosophy in Russia, with philosophy addressing itself to the sources and historical development of its own tradition.